 - If two CFTR mutations are identified and the Sweat test is either equivocal or negative, CF is still suspected; further tests will be required to confirm the diagnosis

 - If one CFTR mutation is identified and the Sweat test is normal the parents will be advised that <CF is not suspected> but that their child is a carrier.
-They will be offered Genetic Counseling at a later date and will be referred to the National Centre for Human Genetics at Out Lady's Children's Hospital, Crumlin
+They will be offered Genetic Counselling at a later date and will be referred to the National Centre for Human Genetics at Out Lady's Children's Hospital, Crumlin

 - If one CFTR mutation is identified and the Sweat test is equivocal the parents will be advised that further tests will be necessary to out rule CF